Pasu4/neuro-api-tony/README.md

 - The **log tab** logs all commands that are received and sent, without showing their content.
 It also shows messages with color-coded tags:
     - **Debug (gray):** Things that usually should be handled internally by an SDK (e.g. action IDs), as well as some internals of the application.
 Debug messages alone are not a cause for concern.
     - **Info (blue):** Things that will likely not cause problems with Neuro, but might point to some other issue (e.g. `action/result` with no message).
-    - **Warning (yellow):** Things that do not comply with the API specification, but which this application can still tolerate (e.g. trying to register actions before sending `startup`).
+    - **Warning (yellow):** Things that do not comply with the API specification, but which Tony can still tolerate (e.g. trying to register actions before sending `startup`).
 These will likely cause problems with Neuro.
     - **Error (red):** Things that make it impossible to process a command (e.g. receiving invalid JSON).
 These will definitely cause problems with Neuro.
 - The **context tab** shows everything that Neuro would get to read directly, which is the content of `context` commands, the description of actions, the state and query of `actions/force` commands, and the message of `action/result` commands.
 Silent contexts are diplayed in gray and ephemeral contexts in light blue.
 It has the following tags:
     - **Context:** Message is from a `context` command.